 A pylon with supports, as shown in F2A Figure 1 overleaf, will be placed at the disposal of the competitors by the organisers.
 It is compulsory that a pylon fork and control handle of standard dimensions as specified, be employed.
-The distance between the flexible point of attachment on the control handle and the point of contact of the horizontal bar on the fork shall be a maximum of 6 mm.
+The distance between the flexible point of attachment on the control handle and the point of contact of the horizontal bar on the fork shall be a maximum of 6 mm which is equal to half the diameter of the U-shaped bracket material.
 The horizontal bar (handle pivot) must be in continuous contact with the pylon fork during the official flights.
+(See the notes in the F2A Judges Guide.)

-The pylon fork shall be infinitely adjustable between 1100 mm and 1600 mm from the ground and be steadily fixed to the ground surface.
+The pylon fork shall be infinitely adjustable between 1000 mm and 1600 mm from the ground and be steadily fixed to the ground surface.
 Mandatory dimensions are shown in the sketch.
 The pylon fork in its highest position may not deflect more than 20 mm when it is subjected to a horizontal pull test of 250 N.